MarkGillespie/MosherFlips/README.md

 This repository implements Mosher's algorithm for computing a sequence of edge flips to transform an input triangulation into any other triangulation specified by normal coordinates.

-The algorithm is described beginning at the bottom of page 37 of:
+The algorithm is described beginning at the bottom of page 37 of [https://doi.org/10.2307/2000830](the following paper):
 ```
 Lee Mosher (Mar.
 1988).
 “Tiling the projective foliation space of a punctured surface”.
 Transactions of the American Mathematical Society 306.1, pp. 1–70.